Yihang-Li/Yihang-Li.github.io/source/_drafts/Time Series.md

 ### conditional heteroskedasticity

 - In some areas, the daily return seems to be of `higher variance`.
 This is` not captured in ACF or PACF plots`.
 If we only observe the ACF plots, it appears as if the white noise model is appropriate
-- This is NOT addressed by an ARIMA fit.
+- This is `NOT addressed by an ARIMA fit`.
 This is again NOT addressed by an ARIMA fit, this time with differencing.
 - “Volatility clustering”
-  - Variance NOT constant over time
+  - Variance `NOT constant` over time
-  - Samples are NOT independently and identically distributed, even though they don’t appear to be auto-correlated
+  - Samples are `NOT independently and identically distributed`, even though they don’t appear to be auto-correlated
-  - The variance is correlated in time, the series exhibits volatility and is called “conditional heteroskedastic”.
+  - The variance is `correlated` in time, the series exhibits volatility and is called `“conditional heteroskedastic”`.
-  -  Volatility can be detected by looking at the correlogram of the squared values since the squared values are equivalent to the variance when mean is zero.
+  -  Volatility can be `detected by looking at the correlogram of the squared values` since the squared values are equivalent to the variance when mean is zero.

 ### ARCH